-Nature of Malpractices/Improper conduct Punishment If the candidate 1. (a) Possesses or carries accessible in the examination hall, any paper, note book programmable calculators, cell phones pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which he is appearing but has not made use of (material shall include any marks on the body of the candidate which car be used as an aid in the subject of the examination) cancellation of the performance in that subject only. (b) Gives assistance or guidance or receives in from any other candidate orally or by any other body language methods or communicates through cell phones with any 1 - 2. paper, book, programmable calculators, palm computers or any other form of material relevant to the subject of the examination Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that Semester.
+Nature of Malpractices/Improper conduct Punishment If the candidate 1. (a) Possesses or carries accessible in the examination hall, any paper, note book programmable calculators, cell phones pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory of practical) in which he is appearing but has not made use of (material shall include an marks on the body of the candidate which can be used as an aid in the subject of the examination) c, cancellation of the performance in that s, subject only.
+If e (b) Gives assistance or guidance or receives from any other candidate orally or by an other body language methods communicates through cell phones with an 1 - 2. paper, book, programmable calculators, palr computers or any other form of materia relevant to the subject of the examinatio yExpulsion from the examination hall and incancellation of the performance in that subject aland all other subjects the candidate has already nappeared including practical examinations and sproject work and shall not be permitted to appear for the remaining examinations of the subjects of that Semester.
 The hall ticket of the candidate is to be cancelled.
-3. Impersonates any other candidate in connection with the examination.
+3. Impersonates any other candidate is connection with the examination.
 The candidate who has impersonated shall be expelled from examination hall.
 The candidate is also debarred and forfeits the seat.
 The performance of the original candidate, who has been impersonated, shall be cancelled.